 - reducing the demands for reporting through templates, e.g. tally marks, pictographs, with less writing and more oral discussion.

 The contexts for this unit can be adapted to suit the interests and cultural backgrounds of your students.
 Many students are interested in kaitiakitanga, guardianship of the environment, so using a context about endangered species may be motivating.
-Aotearoa has many species in danger of extinction, and scientists conduct regular, ongoing surveys to monitor population numbers, e.g. Maui or Hector’s dolphin, takahe, Chatham Island robin.
-Cubes in a bag is a metaphor for a wide range of sampling contexts, from predicting the outcomes of games, to the likelihood of the weather being fine for Sports Day.
+Aotearoa has many species in danger of extinction, and scientists conduct regular, ongoing surveys to monitor population numbers.
+Some example could be Maui or Hector’s dolphin, takahe, Chatham Island robin.
+Cubes in a bag can be a metaphor for a wide range of sampling contexts, from predicting the outcomes of games, to the likelihood of the weather being fine for Sports Day.

 - Cubes of different colours